matt-b1/NumberGuesser/README.md

 # NumberGuesser

 An application where the player has to compete against the computer to guess a number closest to the target as possible.
+Done for self-study.